GROW (series)

-GROW is a series of Flash or HTML5-based puzzle games created by On Nakayama, a Japanese indie game developer, and posted to his website, eyezmaze.com.
-The series, which was launched on February 7, 2002, comprises 12 full games, 7 minigames, and 1 canceled game.
-The most recently released title was published in June 2018.
-The games all feature a simple click-button interface requiring the player to determine the correct combination of buttons to click to maximize visual reward and ultimately to achieve the good ending.
+GROW is a series of Flash and HTML5-based puzzle video games created by Japanese independent developer On Nakayama and posted to his website, eyezmaze.com.
+The series was launched on February 7, 2002 and comprises 12 full games, 7 minigames, and 1 canceled game.
+The most recently released title is from June 2018.
+The games use a simple click-button interface requiring the player to determine the correct combination of buttons to click to maximize visual reward and ultimately to achieve the good ending.
 Graphically spare and minimalist, GROW games employ a cute aesthetic and often include creatures and characters taken from On's other games like those in the Tontie Series.

 The games have received largely positive reviews with the main criticisms restricted to a formulaic quality of the main series and a lack of replay value.
 Positive reviews have emphasized the games' simple whimsy and innocent aesthetics and the creativity of the underlying concept.
 Although widely recognized as a puzzle game, a paper by the 2008 IGDA noted that "the Grow series is an example of a game that defined a new genre of games."